-You should also be aware that once you’ve self-excluded, this process can’t be reversed during your chosen period of time.
-You’ll be unable to use your accounts or set up new ones until the self-exclusion time period is over.
+You should also be aware that once you’ve self-excluded, the process can’t be reversed during your chosen period of time.
+You’ll be unable to use your accounts or set up new ones until the self-exclusion period is over.

 Your accounts will also not automatically be reopened.
-If you want access to your accounts once the self-exclusion is finished, then you’ll need to go back to GamStop and inform them that you want to be removed.
+If you want access to your accounts once the self-exclusion is finished, then you’ll need to go back to GamStop and inform them that you want to be removed from the scheme.

 It's not always easy to recognise your own limits, but here are some tips to help you keep your gambling under control:

-There are other practical ways in which you can put a barrier between you and gambling.
+There are other practical ways in which you can put a barrier between yourself and gambling.

-You can also install gambling specific software such as Gamban which will block online gaming sites on all computers, tablets, and phones you have access too.
+You can also install gambling-specific software such as Gamban which will block online gaming sites on all computers, tablets, and phones which you have access to.

-If you have online gaming apps on your phone or tablet, take the first steps and delete those apps.
+If you have online gaming apps on your phone or tablet, take the first and most important step of deleting them.

 You can also unfollow any online gaming sites on social media and unsubscribe from their emails.